*This post may contain affiliate links. Please see my disclosure for more details!*

 Decoration

-• Once they're all done, leave the icing to harden slightly for about 15 minutes.
+• Once they're all done, leave the icing to harden and dry, for at least 30 minutes

 Notes